Dishwasher-safe answers by item

 Hand wash good kitchen knives.
 Dishwashers can dull edges, bang blades around, and damage handles.

-silicone baby bibsTop rack only
+silicone bibsTop rack only

 baby bottlesTop rack only

-air fryer basketsIt depends
+Ninja air fryer basketsIt depends

 nonstick pansIt depends